Inquiry

 Prototyping

-On day two, students dive deeper into prototyping using the skills gained during their first day onsite at the Tech School to develop their games and build their cabinet to aid with immersion
+On day two, students dive deeper into prototyping using the skills gained during their first day onsite at the Tech School to further develop their prototype solution to the chosen problem.

 Day Three